andrewyazura/rotate-molecules/README.md

 The purpose of this repo's code is to rotate part of molecule with the glycosidic bond around C-N bond.

+## Note

+This is a made-to-order project.
+It won't be maintained in the future.

 ## Main problem

 The main difficulty when rotating an atom (a point in 3D space) around a C-N bond was that the rotation axis isn't always passing through the origin.